Local compilation

 If you're using nRF52840, generally you have to change start address in memory.x to 0x27000 or 0x26000, according to your softdevice version.
 For example, softdevice v6.1.x should use 0x00026000 and v7.3.0 should be 0x00027000

-You can either checkout your microcontroller's datasheet or existing Rust project of your microcontroller for it.
+You can either checkout your microcontroller's datasheet or an existing Rust project of your microcontroller for it.

 Add your own layout(vial.json)